graphprotocol/rfcs/engineering-plans/0002-subgraph-schema-merging.md

 ### Cache Invalidation

 In the initial implementation, the cache will need to check if an entry needs to be updated when it is accessed.
 To determine whether an entry in the schema cache has been invalidated, each subgraph schema it imports by name needs to be queried in the store for its most current version.
-The schema cache will maintain a record of the versions used for merging in each entry, and if the version previously used to merge is no longer current that entry needs to be invalidated an remerged before responding to the cache access.
+The schema cache will maintain a record of the versions used for merging in each entry, and if the version previously used to merge is no longer current that entry needs to be invalidated and remerged before responding to the cache access.

 A more performant invalidation solution would be to have the cache maintain a listener notifying it every time a subgraph's current version changes.
-Upon receiving the notification it would scan the schemas in the cache for those which need to be remerged.
+Upon receiving the notification the listener scans the schemas in the cache for those which should be remerged.

 ## Tests